yowlings/xbot_navigoals/README.md

 then in command line you will see the hint message for leading you use the tool.

 2. roslaunch
-add the following fragment to your launch file which already launched the move_base package:
+add the following fragment to your launch file which already included the move_base package:
 ~~~
 <node name="navi_goals" pkg="xbot_navigoals" type="navigoals" output="screen">
 </node>